Module scenariogeneration.xodr.links

 return self

-Adds a new link to the connection
+Add a new lane link to the connection.

 Parameters

-in_lane: lane id of the incoming road
+The lane ID of the incoming road.

-out_lane: lane id of the outgoing road
+The lane ID of the outgoing road.

-def get_attributes(self, junctiontype=JunctionType.default)
+def get_attributes(self,

 Expand source code